Signed in as:

 Thus, the Integrative Palliative Institute (IPI) was born!

-In addition, IPI will train physicians and other healthcare professionals in the art and science of integrative palliative medicine, so they can more effectively relieve their patients’ suffering, support their own wellbeing and deepen the meaning that they feel from their medical practice.
+IPI will train physicians and other healthcare professionals in the art and science of integrative palliative medicine, so they can more effectively relieve their patients’ suffering, support their own wellbeing and deepen the meaning that they feel from their medical practice.
+My mission is to train 1,000 clinicians in integrative symptom management by 2030.

 Copyright © 2023 Integrative Palliative Institute - All Rights Reserved.